-12 Burkina Faso, Cameroon, Chad, Gabon, Kenya, Madagascar, Mauritius, Namibia, Niger, Senegal, Seychelles.
+Burkina Faso, Cameroon, Chad, Gabon, Kenya, Madagascar, Mauritius, Namibia, Niger, Senegal, Seychelles.

-- warnings, provide tobacco cessation services, monitor trends and counter tobacco industry interference; - (h) Promote healthy communities by addressing the impact of environmental determinants on NCDs, including air, water and soil pollution, exposure to chemicals, climate change and extreme weather; - (i) Implement WHO technical packages for identifying and managing people at high risk of, or with, cardiovascular diseases, cancer, chronic respiratory diseases, diabetes and mental health disorders in order to reduce premature deaths from NCDs; each Member States should identify a few high-impact interventions that can be implemented and scaled up to contribute to the reduction of premature mortality; - (j) Strengthen health systems including by ensuring the availability of a skilled workforce, and integrate screening, detection and treatment of NCDs and mental health diseases in primary health care facilities as well as ensuring availability of affordable essential NCD medicines, vaccines and diagnostic technologies in all primary health care facilities to achieve universal health coverage goals; - (k) Integrate and coordinate responses to NCDs and communicable diseases, such as HIV/AIDS and tuberculosis, especially in countries with high burdens of these diseases; - (l) Scale up the use of information and communications technologies, including eHealth and mHealth and other innovative solutions to accelerate the prevention and control of NCDs; - (m) Engage with the private sector to produce and promote food products consistent with a healthy diet, reduce the exposure of children to the marketing of foods and beverages high in fats, sugars and salt.
-Member States should also reduce the harmful use of alcohol, and eliminate the marketing, advertising and sale of alcoholic products to minors, and strengthen their commitment and contribution to the implementation of national responses to prevent, control and treat noncommunicable diseases to reach SDG target 3.4; - (n) Establish national accountability frameworks and coordination mechanisms for tracking progress in achieving internationally agreed commitments on the prevention and control of NCDs. - 13.
-The WHO Secretariat and partners should: - (a) Scale up technical support to Member States to integrate NCDs into national development plans and accelerate the implementation of the 'best buys' for the prevention and control of NCDs at national and local levels using the WHO technical packages and tools; - (b) Identify a specific subset of 'NCD accelerators' within the overall set of 'best buys' and other recommended interventions and support implementation in Member States; - (c) Provide technical assistance to the Member States classified as least developed to enable them to mobilize resources from bilateral and multilateral donors to support implementation of the 'best buys' and other recommended interventions; - (d) Support Member States to strengthen their health systems and deliver an integrated package of communicable and noncommunicable disease interventions; - (e) Promote the ratification of, or accession to the Protocol to Eliminate Illicit Trade in Tobacco Products by the Parties to the WHO FCTC and implementation of tobacco control legislation; - (f) Enable tracking of progress towards the achievement of SDG target 3.4 to reduce by one third premature mortality from NCDs by 2030 in Member States; - (g) Support Member States to strengthen NCD surveillance, research, monitoring and evaluation. - 14.
-This paper is submitted to the Regional Committee for consideration and adoption.
+- (g) Accelerate the implementation of the WHO FCTC and ensure smoke-free environments, impose a total ban on tobacco advertising and sponsorship, introduce large pictorial health warnings, provide tobacco cessation services, monitor trends and counter tobacco industry interference: - (h) Promote healthy communities by addressing the impact of environmental determinants on NCDs, including air, water and soil pollution, exposure to chemicals, climate change and extreme weather: - (i) Implement WHO technical packages for identifying and managing people at high risk of, or with, cardiovascular diseases, cancer, chronic respiratory diseases, diabetes and mental health disorders in order to reduce premature deaths from NCDs; each Member States should identify a few high-impact interventions that can be implemented and scaled up to contribute to the reduction of premature mortality; - (j) Strengthen health systems including by ensuring the availability of a skilled workforce, and integrate screening, detection and treatment of NCDs and mental health diseases in primary health care facilities as well as ensuring availability of affordable essential NCD medicines, vaccines and diagnostic technologies in all primary health care facilities to achieve universal health coverage goals; - (k) Integrate and coordinate responses to NCDs and communicable diseases, such as HIV/AIDS and tuberculosis, especially in countries with high burdens of these diseases; - (l) Scale up the use of information and communications technologies, including eHealth and mHealth and other innovative solutions to accelerate the prevention and control of NCDs; - (m) Engage with the private sector to produce and promote food products consistent with a healthy diet, reduce the exposure of children to the marketing of foods and beverages high in fats, sugars and salt.
+Member States should also reduce the harmful use of alcohol, and eliminate the marketing, advertising and sale of alcoholic products to minors; - (n) Develop and implement policies, legislation and regulations on marketing, sale and consumption of alcohol; - (o) Establish national accountability frameworks and coordination mechanisms for tracking progress in achieving internationally agreed commitments on the prevention and control of NCDs. - 13.
+The WHO Secretariat and partners should: - (a) Scale up technical support to Member States to integrate NCDs into national development plans and accelerate the implementation of the 'best buys' for the prevention and control of NCDs at national and local levels using the WHO technical packages and tools; - (b) Identify a specific subset of 'NCD accelerators' within the overall set of 'best buys' and other recommended interventions and support implementation in Member States; - (c) Provide technical assistance to the Member States classified as least developed to enable them to mobilize resources from bilateral and multilateral donors to support implementation of the 'best buys' and other recommended interventions; - (d) Support Member States to strengthen their health systems and deliver an integrated package of communicable and noncommunicable disease interventions; - (e) Implement global and regional approaches to improve access to affordable high-quality diagnostics and medicines; - (f) Support Member States in engaging with the private sector for the prevention and control of NCDs; - (g) Promote the ratification of, or accession to the Protocol to Eliminate Illicit Trade in Tobacco Products by the Parties to the WHO FCTC and implementation of tobacco control legislation;

+- (h) Enable tracking of progress towards the achievement of SDG target 3.4 to reduce by one third premature mortality from NCDs by 2030 in Member States; - (i) Support Member States to strengthen NCD surveillance, research, monitoring and evaluation; - (j) WHO to submit progress report to the Seventieth session of the Regional Committee and subsequent Regional Committee sessions. - 14.
+The Regional Committee reviewed and adopted the report.